fvdpol/MM-ExportITunesLibraryXml/README.md

 http://www.mediamonkey.com/forum/viewtopic.php?f=2&t=31680

-My primary use-case for this script is to export the MediaMonkey library/playlists for use in Native Instruments TraktorDJ
+My primary use-case for this script is to export the MediaMonkey library/playlists for use in Native Instruments TraktorDJ: as bridge to DJ software.

 Tested: